 The Netherlands has been a major producer and exporter of natural gas since the 1960s, when the massive Groningen field was developed.
+Though its share has been decreasing for several years in profits of renewable energy, natural gas still covered 40% of the total energy supply in 2016.
 These resources are nearing exhaustion and, with smaller fields reaching maturity, domestic gas production has been declining in the Netherlands.
-The country's crude-oil production satisfies about half of the demand.
+In 2016, domestic production still largely covered the demand for gas.